Father charged with striking wife, son with pickup in Brampton

 Acting Sgt.
 Bancroft Wright said the woman is in stable condition and the boy's condition was later upgraded from life-threatening to stable.

-CTV News Toronto has identified the driver of the pickup as Jonathan Leon.

-Police said Leon will be charged with two counts of dangerous operation of a motor vehicle and two counts of criminal negligence causing bodily harm.
+Leon has been charged with two counts of dangerous operation of a motor vehicle and two counts of criminal negligence causing bodily harm.